camerose/camerose.github.io/_posts/2020-03-23-github-tutorial.md

 ### 1. Create an Account
-Go to https://github.com/join?source=header-home and fill out your information to create an account.
+Go to [https://github.com/join?source=header-home](https://github.com/join?source=header-home) and fill out your information to create an account.
 You can create your account with your Mills email or a personal one; you can always add an additional email address to the account.

 ### 2. Fork the Repository
 Forking the repository means that you now have your own copy of the entire code base in your GitHub account.
 It will not automatically update as the master changes.
 Your fork is your remote copy.

-Go to the repository (https://github.com/[redacted]) and fork it (click the button at the top next to ‘Watch’ and ‘Star’).
+Go to the class repository (https://github.com/[redacted]) and fork it (click the button at the top next to ‘Watch’ and ‘Star’).

 ### 3. Clone the Repository
 Cloning the repository means you are getting a local version of your fork.
 The local version lives on your computer (or the computer you’re currently using) and is where you’ll make your changes.

 Open your preferred Java IDE (Eclipse or IntelliJ) and follow the instructions below.

-**Eclipse**
+#### Eclipse

 To add the Git Repository view to Eclipse, click Window → Show View → Other… → Git → Git Repositories